microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/01-introduction.md

 <p><img style="height: 400; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);"  src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/KubernetesCluster.png?raw=true"></p>
 <br>

 You can <a href="https://kubernetes.io/docs/tutorials/kubernetes-basics/" target="_blank">learn much more about Container Orchestration systems here</a>.
-We're using the Azure Kubernetes Service (AKS) in this workshop, and <a href="https://aksworkshop.io/" target="_blank">they have a great set of tutorials for you to learn more here</a>.
+We're using the Azure Kubernetes Service (AKS) as a backup in this workshop, and <a href="https://aksworkshop.io/" target="_blank">they have a great set of tutorials for you to learn more here</a>.

 In SQL Server Big Data Clusters, the Container Orchestration system (Such as Kubernetes or OpenShift) is responsible for the state of the BDC; it is responsible for building and configuring the Nodes, assigns Pods to Nodes,creates and manages the Persistent Volumes (durable storage), and manages the operation of the Cluster.